sorry-cypress/gitbook/guide/get-started.md

 ### Running cypress tests in parallel <a href="#running-cypress-tests-in-parallel" id="running-cypress-tests-in-parallel"></a>

-Let's open several terminal windows and run `cy2` in each.
+Let's open several terminal windows and run `cypress-cloud` in each.
 Make sure you have cypress tests defined in advance.

 ```bash
 # run in each terminal